 While the U.S. does produce a lot of white and brown rice, jasmine rice gets imported from countries like Thailand, Cambodia, and Vietnam.
 Tariffs of 10% have already been imposed on those countries, but reciprocal tariffs could rise to 36% - 49% in the coming months.
 Since rice keeps for up to two years, stocking up at the current price could pay off later.

-Walmart and Amazon are currently pretty much tied for the lowest regular price on Mahatma jasmine rice ($0.09 per ounce at Walmart and $0.08 on Amazon, or $1.38 per pound).
+Walmart and Amazon are pretty much tied for the lowest regular price on Mahatma jasmine rice right now ($0.09 per ounce at Walmart and $0.08 on Amazon with a 5% Subscribe & Save discount).
 But Aldi has store-brand Earthly Grains jasmine rice even cheaper — just $0.07 per ounce for a 5-pound bag.

 What You Should Pay: $0.09 per ounce or less